 All Local Union presidents or chief stewards who are away from the workplace to perform any union business will be eligible to receive up to a fifty (50) percent leave of absence from the individual's employing unit.
 The employee will be required to work at least fifty (50) percent of a pay period in their work unit(s).
-The employee will be paid at 100% of their salary.
+The employee will be paid at one hundred (100) percent of their salary.
 This leave provision shall remain in force and effect for the entire period of that individual's term of office.
 All benefits currently provided to these employees by the University will continue to remain in effect.

-This memorandum shall remain in force and effect for the entire period of this 2021-2022 Agreement.
+This memorandum shall remain in force and effect for the entire period of that effect for the entire period of this 2021-2022 Agreement.